jerwr1ght/ocean-simulator/README.md

-# ocean-simulator
+# Ocean Simulator
-SoftServe practical task
+SoftServe practical task.
+It's about creating ocean entities classes structure.
+This app forces objects on screen to do own action depends on type